The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 Before you begin the feedback process, it’s crucial to have clear objectives.
 Why are you implementing 360 feedback?
 Is it for development, performance appraisal, or something else?
 Clarifying this can help guide the process and ensure everyone is on the same page.

 Ensuring confidentiality and anonymity can reduce the risk of biased feedback.
-It’s crucial to maintain a culture of trust where employees feel comfortable giving and receiving feedback.
+Maintaining a trust culture where employees feel comfortable giving and receiving feedback is crucial.

 Train all participants on how to give and receive feedback constructively.
-Highlight the importance of being specific, focusing on behaviours and not personalities, and providing balanced feedback that includes both strengths and areas for improvement.
+Highlight the importance of being specific, focusing on behaviours and not personalities, and providing balanced feedback that includes strengths and improvement areas.

-Choose raters who have a good understanding of the person’s role and have worked with them closely.
+Choose raters who understand the person’s role well and have worked with them closely.
 This increases the likelihood of receiving accurate, meaningful feedback.

 The feedback tool or questionnaire should be easy to understand and relevant to the individual’s role and the organisation’s context.
 It should assess behaviours and competencies aligned with organizational values and strategic goals.